If You Condemn Yourself First…Charlie Knight Springfield

 But here I am in the same position.

-I have not said this to many, but now I say it because in my 76 years of life I have met so many that are so hurt by society’s putting them down.
-And it’s not just people with physical disabilities since if you are black or brown systemic racism may make you feel the same way.
+I have not said this to many, but now I say it because in my seventy-six years of life, I have met so many that are so hurt by society’s putting them down.
+And it’s not just people with physical disabilities since if you are Black or brown, systemic racism may make you feel the same way.

 So, I want to share this story in hopes that a light can be seen at the end of the tunnel for someone.